SimpleGamerDK/sg-washhands/README.md

 3. Progress Bars (Can be changed to which ever one you use https://forum.cfx.re/t/release-progress-bars-1-0-standalone/526287
 4. Mythic Notify (Can be chagned to which ever one you use https://github.com/JayMontana36/mythic_notify

-Do not reupload the script
-Do not reupload any modifed version without my permission Since I have very limited knowledge with coding in general and in fivem I won't be able to help if you encounter any issues.
+Do not reupload the script and claim it as your own You are free to modify and change the script how ever you like Since I have very limited knowledge with coding in general and in fivem I won't be able to help if you encounter any issues.
-Do not claim this script as your own.
 All rights go to the creator of the script and all rights go to the creators of following dependencies

+If you modify the script in any way that you think might make it better please contact me via discord: SimpleGamer#1712